GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Choco-Lite kind of qualifies as a stunt candy because it relied on a gimmick, albeit a pretty lame one: it was a chocolate bar pumped full of air bubbles.
 The result was a kind of pumice-rock effect, not unpleasant, but totally unnecessary.
 Unnecessary, that is, unless you were Nestle, and looking for a way to charge full price for a chocolate bar that was at least 50 percent air.
 Pretty smart, Nestle!
 Unfortunately, my friends and I were one step ahead.
 We went with Chunky, a candy bar that let you know you were eating candy, not airholes...

-Wax Lips—were you supposed to wear them, or eat them?
+What about Wax Lips?
+Were you supposed to wear them, or eat them?
 Neither alternative was especially rewarding.
-As a disguise, wax lips were quite ineffectual, and as a candy, well...few kids I ran with would even classify wax lips as a candy at all.
+As a disguise, wax lips were quite ineffectual, and as a candy, well . . . few kids I ran with would even classify wax lips as a candy at all.
 Like Nik-L-Nips, which are discussed further on in the article, wax lips suffered from the fact that the main ingredient was wax, which is not an edible foodstuff.
 Eating a full set of wax lips of any flavor was not unlike chewing up a scented candle, minus the wick.
 Wear them for a few minutes, try to freak out your little sister, and then let them drift away to the Island of Lost Candy.
 In other words, under your bed.

 When I was in fifth grade, we were given an assignment asking us to draw a picture of what we would do with a million dollars.
 Most kids went on trips to the moon or bought a stable of ponies.
 I still have the picture I drew—a lurid crayon portrait of myself with my cheeks bulging and both hands full of brightly colored little rectangles: a million dollars worth of Now and Laters.
 For all of fifth and sixth grade, Now and Laters were an essential accessory for pretty much every boy and most girls.
 These little wonders start stiff and, in cold weather, brittle, but soon soften into a pliable mass that fits perfectly against the roof of your mouth.
 If it weren't for the colored tongue and mumbled diction, you could have had a Now and Later on board and gone through your entire school day without ever getting busted.
 Grape ruled; watermelon was a close second; banana was an even closer third.
 But there was no such thing as a bad Now and Later.